farzonak0587/01-basic-wd-css-writeup.md/README.md

 #### Process:
 Similar to how I learned about HTML, I learnt CSS by first going over the first few [Free Code Camp](https://freecodecamp.org/) lessons.The first few lessons covered the basics, including `colors`, `fonts`, `boders`, `sizes`, and other elements.
 We were required to create a [CSS Make Something](https://app.pickcode.io/project/cm2m6o8x07znlpuunw5afu306) similar to the "HTML Make Something" in order to further our understanding and practice of the essentials.
-All I did was add CSS to my HTML project.
+All I did was add CSS to my HTML project becasue we were allowed to do that, I also didnt want to do more work.
+After that, we spent the entire class period learning about selectors and how to use them to make the selection process easier.
+For example, rather than selecting each item individually, we have to use particular selectors to choose the items that we want to be a specific color,font etc.

+After that, we returned to FCC to learn the remaining CSS, such as the box outline, which includes margins and padding.
+We discovered how to use the `paddings` and `margins` to align items and make them appear more neater.
+Thats where I struggled a bit with.
+Hex codes and RGB were the last things we learned in the FCC.
+They were used to represent particular color types.
+In basic terms, we were using letters and numbers rather than the actual names of the colors.

 ### Challenge 1